consistent-milk12/docs-md/generated_docs/anstyle_parse/index.md

 - `fn hook(&mut self, _params: &Params, _intermediates: &[u8], _ignore: bool, _action: u8)`

   Invoked when a final character arrives in first part of device control string.

+  The control function should be determined from the private marker, final character, and execute with a parameter list.
+A handler should be selected for remaining characters in the string; the handler function should subsequently be called by `put` for every character in the control string.

+  The `ignore` flag indicates that more than two intermediates arrived and subsequent characters were ignored.

 - `fn put(&mut self, _byte: u8)`

   Pass bytes as part of a device control string to the handle chosen in `hook`.
-C0 controls
+C0 controls will also be passed to the handler.

 - `fn unhook(&mut self)`

   Called when a device control string is terminated.

+  The previously selected handler should be notified that the DCS has terminated.

 - `fn osc_dispatch(&mut self, _params: &[&[u8]], _bell_terminated: bool)`